SEO is your friend - in more ways than one. Discover the best ways brand managers and marketers can use SEO to increase company brand awareness.

 "I teach part of a Master’s degree in SEO and digital marketing for a University in Europe", says Chris, "and I get invited to speak at conferences all over the world.
 All of these educational and speaking events continue to allow us to add interesting content to our website and the number of backlinks from relevant websites created is simply a nice side effect.
 All of these efforts have tremendously boosted our SEO results over the years and at the same time dramatically increased brand awareness."

-"Organic visibility on Google is essential for reaching your coveted company brand awareness KPI and performance goals”, says Marilyn Wilkinson, Digital Marketing and eCommerce Specialist at Nestle Nespresso.
+"Organic visibility on Google is essential for reaching your coveted company brand awareness KPI and performance goals”, says Marilyn Wilkinson, Copywriter and Digital Marketing Strategist at Full Stack Copywriter.
 “Otherwise you are just leaving the door open for your competitor to snap up customers searching for products in your space.”

 Now, we don’t need to tell you how to optimize your content with keywords.
 Considering improving SEO and growing organic presence is the top priority for 61% of marketers in 2020, we presume you have the basics down.
 Ourselves and Marilyn are just here to give you an extra push by showing how SEO can also benefit brand awareness.